Claessens14/pirlnav/README.md

+# Fork Of PIRLNAV

+fork of the pirlnav repo

-# PIRLNav: Pretraining with Imitation and RL Finetuning for ObjectNav
+# Original Author - PIRLNav: Pretraining with Imitation and RL Finetuning for ObjectNav

 Code for our paper [PIRLNav: Pretraining with Imitation and RL Finetuning for ObjectNav]().